rscohn2/syclreference/source/programming-model/platform-model.rst

 subset of operations typically more efficiently than the CPUs in the system.
 Each device contains one or more compute units that can execute several operations in parallel.
-Each compute unit contains one or more :term:`Processing Elements <Processing Element>` that serve as the individual engine for computation.
+Each compute unit contains one or more :term:`processing elements <processing element>` that serve as the individual engine for computation.